 The Cost of Stocks and Shares ISAs

-How much is it going to cost you to open a stocks and shares ISA and to manage it going forward?
-Usually there is an annual account fee.
+How much will it cost you to open a stocks and shares ISA and manage it going forward?
+Usually, there is an annual account fee.
 This can be anything from £0 - £100.
-In addition to this there is a fund fee of anything up to 0.45% of the portfolio value to consider.
+In addition, there is a fund fee of anything up to 0.45% of the portfolio value to consider.

-Transaction charges of £1 - £12.50 will apply each time if you are buying and selling shares.
-If you have a larger portfolio and make regular trades, it is worth considering an ISA with a flat fee such as Interactive Investor.
+Transaction charges of £1 - £12.50 will apply each time you buy and sell shares.
+If you have a larger portfolio and make regular trades, it is worth considering an ISA with a flat fee, such as Interactive Investor.

-Bearing these charges in mind, it is important that you get the most out of the benefits of the ISA including investing more than the minimum each month.
+Bearing these charges in mind, you must get the most out of the benefits of the ISA, including investing more than the minimum each month.

 Ease of Use & Accessibility